ctlab/GADMA/docs/source/user_manual/hands_on.rst

    Engine : moments

-To run GADMA we need to specify ``-p/--params`` command-line option in cmd:
+To run GADMA we need to specify the ``-p/--params`` command-line option in the command line:

 .. code-block:: console